ibm-cloud-docs/openwhisk/getting-started.md

 ## Working with actions
 {: #gs_actions}

-With {{site.data.keyword.openwhisk}}, you can create stateless code snippets that are set to perform one specific task that is called an action.
+With {{site.data.keyword.openwhisk}}, you can create stateless code snippets, called actions, that are set to perform one specific task.
 To learn more about actions and other Functions terms, see [terminology](/docs/openwhisk?topic=cloud-functions-about).
 {:shortdesc}

 Click an option to get started.